 The associate degree is commonly offered by community colleges, technical schools, as well as four-year private and public universities.
 As programs of study, associate degree programs are typically two years in length and are available in several formats for health care majors, including the Associate of Science (AS) and the Associate in Applied Science (AAS).
 The AS is an academic degree program that allows students to transfer their earned credits into a future bachelor's degree program.
 The AAS is an application-based program of study designed to prepare students for direct entry into a profession.

-Example associate degree careers (with average 2014 salaries):
+Example associate degree careers (with 2015 median salaries):

 The bachelor's degree is an undergraduate program of study that typically requires four years of full-time study to complete, depending on the specific field of study.
 These programs are academic in nature, offering students a comprehensive curriculum divided between general education and major coursework in the specific health care discipline.

-Example bachelor's degree careers (with average 2014 salaries):
+Example bachelor's degree careers (with 2015 median salaries):

 The master's degree is a graduate level program of study designed to provide health care professionals with advanced training in their particular discipline or area of practice.
 Typically requiring between two and three years of study to complete, master's degree programs also may include clinical practicums and rotations that provide complementary real-world experience to classroom-based learning.

-Example master's degree careers (with average 2014 salaries):
+Example master's degree careers (with 2015 median salaries):

 The highest level of degree within health care, the doctorate is a complex program of study designed to prepare graduates to assume positions in clinical leadership, research, or academia.
 A wide-ranging degree, example doctorates include the Doctor of Nursing Practice (DNP), the Doctor of Medicine (MD) and the Doctor of Philosophy (PhD).

-Example doctorate degree careers (with average 2014 salaries):
+Example doctorate degree careers (with 2015 median salaries):

 Health Care Program Specializations